 In the best interest of personal safety, success and team compatibility, adequate training and excellent physical condition are required.
 Team members should be physically and mentally prepared to deal with strenuous situations at high altitudes.
 Climbers need to be in excellent physical condition for both personal enjoyment and to be an integral team member.

 Climbing Skill Level

-The Vacas Valley (Polish Variation): While technical skills are not necessary, it is strongly recommended that climbers should have completed our 6-day mountaineering course or the equivalent.
-We traverse the mountain descending a different route, (and our trekking gear is brought around the mountain to meet the team.
+The Vacas Valley (Polish Variation): Some basic technical skills are necessary, and it is strongly recommended that climbers should have completed our 6-day mountaineering course, Rainier or Mt.
+Baker summit climb, or the equivalent.
+Climbers need to have crampon and ice axe experience.
+We traverse the mountain descending a different route (and our trekking gear is brought around the mountain to meet the team).